BumbrT/obsidian-reading-comments/README.md

 ## Usage
 ### Insert a comment:
+Select text in editor, which you want to comment.
 Open command panel and type `Add reading comment for selection` ，then press `Enter` .

 It's recommended to assign hotkey for this command panel action.